 Our collaboration with Vir Biotechnology

-A second antibody from our collaboration with Vir is also due to be investigated as a potential COVID-19 treatment.
-A phase 1/2 study in patients with mild to moderate COVID-19 is due to begin in the first quarter of 2021 at multiple sites across the UK, as part of the NHS-supported AGILE platform study of potential COVID-19 therapeutics.
+A second antibody from our collaboration with Vir is also being investigated as a potential COVID-19 treatment.
+A phase 1/2 study in patients with mild to moderate COVID-19 is underway at multiple sites across the UK, as part of the NHS-supported AGILE platform study of potential COVID-19 therapeutics.

 Testing our own pipeline and portfolio

 We have looked at our marketed pharmaceutical products and medicines in development to determine if any could be used in response to the pandemic.

 Following this work, we started a phase 2 study in May 2020 to assess whether one of our potential new medicines, otilimab – also a monoclonal antibody – can help treat adult patients who are hospitalised with COVID-19 related pulmonary disease.
 Results from this study were published in February 2021 and showed a potential clinical benefit from otilimab in patients aged 70-79.

 Based on these findings, we have decided to amend the study to focus on patients aged 70 and over, to try to confirm these potentially significant findings.
 Results are expected later in 2021.